peteroupc/CBOR/docs/PeterO.Cbor.PODOptions.md

 If "useCamelCase" is  `true`  :

  * In the .NET version, for each eligible property or field name, the word "Is" is removed from the name if the name starts with that word, then the name is converted to camel case, meaning the first letter in the name is converted to a basic lower-case letter if it's a basic upper-case letter ("A" to "Z").
-(For example, "Name" and "IsName" both become "name".)
+(For example, "Name" and "IsName" both become "name", and "IsIsName" becomes "isName".)

  * In the Java version: For each eligible method name, the word "get", "set", or "is" is removed from the name if the name starts with that word, then the name is converted to camel case.
 (For example, "getName", "setName", and "isName" all become "name".)
 For each eligible field name, the word "is" is removed from the name if the name starts with that word, then the name is converted to camel case.
 (For example, "name" and "isName" both become "name".)